1m5/1m5-core/README.md

 ### [Inkrypt](https://inkrypt.io)

 #### Anonymous Decentralized Cloud
 An anonymous decentralized Content Delivery Network (DCDN).
+Use of OpenPGP keys supported as well as AES 256 encryption for content.

 #### nLightn
 Inkrypt is building a decentralized censorship resistant network for citizen journalists